Nihlehdo/2C4GGVCNX/README.md

 # 2C4GGVCNX
-Recompiler of Nintendo NX binary for other computers
+Recompiler of Nintendo NX binaries for other computers